kansas city's premier aesthetic & wellness clinic

 Dr. Watkins feels that traditional medicine (that she practiced for almost a decade) is much more 'expensive' as it does not treat the cause of disease or lead to 'health'.
 The long term consequences of disease and metabolic issues are much more costly.

-Unfortunately, no. Insurance does not typically cover this type of medicine or prolonged 60-120 minute visits.
+No, insurance does not cover this type of comprehensive wellness/preventative medicine or prolonged 60-120 minute visits.

 While we do not participate with insurance companies nor do we file, we do provide appropriate receipts for patients to submit for possible reimbursement when requested.
 Reimbursement for our services has varied greatly & is not guaranteed.
 All coding is accurate, however, not all companies reimburse extended visits, etc.